Date/time features

 The datetimeRuleProcessorJsonLogic

 rule processor produces custom JsonLogic operations to indicate that rules should be handled as date/time values.
-As with jsonLogicAdditionalOperators
+Like jsonLogicAdditionalOperators

 from the react-querybuilder